onatolumayowa/Employee-Demographics-and-Department-Insights/README.md

    - R&D leads with the highest count (~1,060 employees), followed closely by Marketing (~1,055) and Sales (~1,045).

    - This reflects a strategic emphasis on innovation, brand growth, and revenue generation.

 - Mid-range Staffing:

-IT (~1,040) and Operations (~1,000) have substantial employee bases, supporting technology infrastructure and internal processes.
+   - IT (~1,040) and Operations (~1,000) have substantial employee bases, supporting technology infrastructure and internal processes.

-Smaller Departments:
+- Smaller Departments:

-HR (~995) and Finance (~990) operate with leaner teams.
+   - HR (~995) and Finance (~990) operate with leaner teams.

-Logistics, Customer Service, and Legal have the fewest employees (<960), suggesting streamlined support functions.
+   - Logistics, Customer Service, and Legal have the fewest employees (<960), suggesting streamlined support functions.

+- Workforce Distribution Pattern:

+   - The company’s workforce is heavily concentrated in product development (R&D), market expansion (Marketing & Sales), and tech/operations, with relatively fewer employees      in administrative and support roles.